FrankCuiCN/CS655-mini-project/README.md

 ## How to run

-**Step 1:** download mini-project-C-M_request_rspec.xml, and create a GENI resource using this RSpec file.
+**Step 1:** download mini-project-C-M_request_rspec.xml.
+Create a GENI resource using this RSpec file after selecting an InstaGENI site.

 **Step 2:** SSH into "Web-interface" and run *git clone https://github.com/FrankCuiCN/CS655-mini-project*.